The following materials are required as part of an entry to the Biomimicry Youth Design Challenge.

 - Include a title page/slide that includes your team's school or organization, grade level, and team members' names.

 - Include a reference page/slide for all sources, image credits, and experts consulted.
+(If image credits are provided within captions, there is no need to provide additional citations in the references list.)

 The project image is a drawing, diagram, or photograph that clearly portrays your team's design solution.
 This image will be the first visual representation judges encounter for the project, so make sure it is clear and compelling.